themsaid/ibis/readme.md

 ## Writing Your eBook

+The `init` command will create sample .md files inside the content folder.
+You can explore those files to see how you can write your book.

 Inside the content directory, you can write multiple `.md` files.
 Ibis uses the headings to divide the book into parts and chapters:

 ```